mattnibs/angular-edit-row/README.md

 angular-edit-row
 ================

-Angular Directive for slick editing rows without the need of ugly modal popups.
+Free yourself from the mess of Modal Popups!
+Use this sweet Angular Directive for slick editing of table rows.